Xlythe/CameraView/README.md

 CameraFragment
 -----------------
+CameraFragment allows for simple use cases of CameraView without requiring much more logic than a layout xml file.
 Extend CameraFragment and override the required methods.
-Both pictures and videos are saved to a cache directory and may be overwritten or deleted.
-It's advised that you copy the files to persistent storage, depending on your usecase.
+As pictures and videos are saved, you'll be notified via onImageCaptured(File) and onVideoCaptured(File).
+Note that both are saved to a cache directory and may eventually be overwritten or deleted if you don't move them.
+It's advised that you copy the files to persistent storage, or back them up to a server, if your usecase requires long term storage.
 ```java
 public class MainFragment extends CameraFragment {